 Interesting facts about Wine:

 The shelf life of wine in your cellar, when properly stored can be many years.
-The 1% of wines that are able to be stored are the sturdy red ones, which range from the Rhones and French Bordeaux to the high-end Cabernet Sauvignons from California and Australia.
+The 1% of wines that are able to be stored for extended lengths of time are the sturdy red ones, which range from the Rhones and French Bordeaux to the high-end Cabernet Sauvignons from California and Australia.
 Also some of the finest wines come from Spain and Italy.

 How long is Wine good for when prepared in a dish?